matthijs166/transip-dns-zone-exporter/README.md

 Tagging domains in TransIP streamlines organization.
 Rather than manually typing each domain, simply configure the desired tags in config.php to export grouped domains efficiently.
 Saves time, ensures accuracy.

+## Export domain authorization codes

+Enabling the exportAuthorizationCodes setting in the configuration file facilitates exporting authorization codes for each domain.
+These codes are essential for domain transfers.
+This streamlines the process by allowing bulk export of authorization codes.
+However, please note that this functionality is contingent upon the domain's TLD supporting authorization codes and the domain being transferable.

 ## Conclusion

 Using the **TransIP DNS Zone Exporter** can save you a lot of time when transferring your DNS zone to another provider or backing up your data.
 I hope you find this tool useful!